sabinevidal/100-days-of-code/log.md

 		    printf("\n");
 		}
 	    }

-	}`
+	}
+`
-Initially I put `//loop for spaces
+Initially I put
+`//loop for spaces
 	for (int sp = height - h; sp > 0; sp--)`
 which resulted in my checks failing, even though it all looked correct at first glance.
 When I investigated, it seemed it was printing an extra space in front of the hash, `" #"` instead of `"#"`.
 This is because, by having `sp > 0`, spaces were being input from row 0 (ie row 1 in CS talk), where actually one didn't want any spaces.
 They should've been starting from second row, which is achieved by checking the boolean expression between the two semicolons. `sp > 0` translates to "is the integer greater than 0", but because the height is starting from 1, then this is always going to be true.
 When I changed it to `sp > 1`, it translated to "is the integer greater than 1", so the first row (height = 1) would come back as false, and therefore no space would be printed.

+To fix the portfolio I just deleted the wordpress install off the domain and literally uploaded the entire wordpress install + theme files from my localhost using Dreamhost's WebFTP.

-**Link(s) to work**
+**Link(s) to work:**
+[Link to portfolio site] (https://beandgolden.com) There's nothing really on it yet - but it's there!

 ### Day 48: November 18